 Via the REST interface (recommended):

 Use the PHP CLI application Tailor which lets you register new extension keys and helps you maintain your extensions, update extension information and publish new extension versions.
-You can find full documentation and examples on its homepage.
+For complete instructions and examples, see the official Tailor documentation.

 Besides manual publishing, Tailor is the perfect complement for automatic publishing via CI / CD pipelines.
 On the application's homepage you will find integration snippets and below recommended tools that further simplify the integration into common CI / CD pipelines:

 Via the SOAP interface (shut down on July 30, 2022):